tommmmyb/linkage_simulation/README.md

     - phi is the angle between L4 and L5, which is the angle of the corner of the ternary link that is connected to the driven link (L1)

-# units
+## units
-`reference/dimensions.pdf` uses millimeters, the python files are in inches (will be converted)
+`reference/dimensions.pdf` and `motiongen/klann_mechanism` use millimeters, the default values in the python files are in inches (will be converted)

 ## motiongen.io integration
-in the `motiongen` folder, there's a `.motiongen` file that can be opened by going to `motiongen.io` and importing the file.
+In the `motiongen` folder, there's a `.motiongen` file that can be opened by going to `motiongen.io` and importing the file.
 If you make changes and export to a pdf, then replace that pdf with the one currently in the `motiongen` folder, the simulation scripts will read in the new geometry.
 (Do not add/remove links in motiongen, if any of the link numbers change, the simulation scripts will break)